IBM WebSphere Application Server V8 Concepts, Planning, and Design Guide

 IBM Form #: SG24-7957-00

-Authors: Margaret Ticknor, Alan Corcoran, Balazs Csepregi-Horvath, Addison Goering, Jose Pablo Hernandez, Julien Limodin, Sergio Straessli Pinto
+Authors: Margaret Ticknor, Alan Corcoran, Balazs Csepregi-Horvath, Addison Goering, Jose Pablo Hernandez, Julien Limodin and Sergio Straessli Pinto

 This IBM® Redbooks® publication provides information about the concepts, planning, and design of IBM WebSphere® Application Server V8 environments.
 The target audience of this book is IT architects and consultants who want more information about the planning and designing of application-serving environments, from small to large, and complex implementations.